pkorus/neural-imaging/readme.md

 The model can be easily customized to use various NIP models, photo manipulations, distribution channels, etc. Detailed configuration instruction are given below in sub-section (III).
 We generally follow a 2-step protocol with separate model pre-training (camera ISP and/or compression) and joint-optimization/fine-tuning for manipulation detection (retraining from scratch is also possible).

-The following sections cover all necessary steps:
+The following sections cover all steps:

 - pre-training of the NIP models for faithful photo development,
 - pre-training of the DCN for efficient lossy photo compression,